 Students are encouraged to check for any advising holds prior to their assigned time ticket to ensure that they can register as early as possible.
+Registration holds such as financial, Title IX, and advising holds can prevent a student from registering, so students are strongly encouraged to view their hold information prior to scheduled time ticket to ensure timely registration.
 Registration is completed through the my.UIC portal.